Sustainable Development Goals: Australia

+China

+UN Secretary General Guterres has praised China's Belt and Road Initiative for its capacity to advance the sustainable development goals.
+Institutional connections between the BRI and multiple UN bodies have also been established.

+Taiwan

+Although Taiwan is not a member of the United Nations and therefore not a formal signatory to the 2030 Agenda, it has pursued policies and initiatives aligned with the Sustainable Development Goals.
+Implementation efforts are coordinated largely through non-governmental organizations, academic institutions, and corporate partners.
+The Taiwan Institute for Sustainable Energy (TAISE), established in 2007, plays a leading role in promoting SDG-related action and ESG practices across sectors.

+Since 2022, TAISE has organized SDG Asia, a major Asia-Pacific sustainability forum and exposition held annually in Taipei, bringing together governments, businesses, NGOs, and the public to share best practices and accelerate progress towards the SDGs.

 Africa

 The United Nations Development Programme (UNDP) has collected information to show how awareness about the SDGs among government officers, civil society and others has been created in many African countries.

 Nigeria

-Europe and Middle East
+Europe and the Middle East

 Baltic nations, via the Council of the Baltic Sea States, have created the Baltic 2030 Action Plan.

 Lebanon

+Syria

+Higher education in Syria began with sustainable development steps through Damascus University.

 United Kingdom

 The UK's approach to delivering the Global SDGs is outlined in Agenda 2030: Delivering the Global Goals, developed by the Department for International Development.
 In 2019, the Bond network analyzed the UK's global progress on the Sustainable Development Goals (SDGs).
 The Bond report highlights crucial gaps where attention and investment are most needed.
 The report was compiled by 49 organizations and 14 networks and working groups.